…Wants S’East to embrace APGA for regional power negotiations, recovery

-UMUAHIA—Leader of the All Progressive Grand Alliance, APGA, in Abia State, and the member representing Aba South state constituency in the Abia State House of Assembly, Obinna Ichita, has accused the ruling All Progressives Congress, APC, in the country and the main opposition Peoples Democratic Party, PDP, of having no good plans for the South East.
+Leader of the All Progressive Grand Alliance, APGA, in Abia State, and the member representing Aba South state constituency in the Abia State House of Assembly, Hon.
+Obinna Ichita, has accused the ruling All Progressive Congress, APC, in the country; and the main opposition Peoples Democratic Party, PDP; of having no good plans for the South East.

 The lawmaker who leveled the allegation while addressing APGA Local Government and Ward Chairmen at the party’s state secretariat Umuahia, ahead of their three-man congress, called on Ndigbo to be politically wiser.

-He, therefore, urged Ndigbo to embrace APGA as their regional party to recover their lost political grounds and re-negotiate power with other geo-opolitical zones and regions.
+He, therefore, urged Ndigbo to embrace APGA as their regional party to recover their lost political grounds and re-negotiate power with other ge-opolitical zones and regions.